 A gulet is a type of traditional wooden sailing yacht native to Southwestern Turkey.
 If you have ever been to Bodrum, Marmaris, Fethiye, Gocek, or Antalya, chances are you have already seen or even been aboard one of these classic yachts.
 Gulets are renowned for their unusual look, and as leisure-oriented boats, they boast roomy living spaces and decks.
 Ideal for both relaxation and entertainment, there is a reason these yachts are so popular in the summer holidays.

 What is the Etymology of the word Gulet?

 The Turkish name Gulet comes from the Venetian word Gołéta, which in turn comes from the French word Gouëlette (meaning Schooner), and ultimately from the Breton word Gouelan (meaning Seagull).

-What is the History of the Gulet?
+What is the history of the Turkish Gulet?

 Boat construction in Southwestern Anatolia started even before antiquity.
-Lands surrounding the Aegean sea were ideal for early human civilizations, and as a result, were the native habitat for boat construction in the ancient era.
+Lands surrounding the Aegean Sea were ideal for early human civilizations, and as a result, were the native habitat for boat construction in the ancient era.

 The shipbuilding tradition of the region encompassed many civilizations and nations throughout history, including, but not limited to Carians, Minoans, Ionians, Lycians, Ancient Persians, Romans, Byzantines, Seljuks, Ottomans, and ultimately, the Republic of Turkey.